sbclter/sbclter-website-2019/bootstrap4-minimal/index.md

     El Niño-Southern Oscillation and the Pacific Decadal Oscillation.
-    SBC’s principal study domain is a 10,000 square kilometer area of the northern portion of the Southern California Bight that includes the Santa Barbara Channel plus the steep coastal watersheds and small estuaries and sandy beaches that border the Channel.</p>
+    SBC’s principal study domain is a 10,000 square kilometer area of the northern portion of the Southern California Bight that includes the Santa Barbara Channel plus the steep coastal watersheds, small estuaries and sandy beaches that border the Channel.</p>

         <p>SBC LTER is housed at the University of California, Santa Barbara (UCSB)
     and is part of the National Science Foundation's (NSF) Long Term Ecological Research (LTER) Network, a